Real financial scenarios. Real outcomes.

 Meaghan has a background in finance and over 7 years experience working on Bay Street as a trader for major banks & financial institutions.
-She has a passion for financial capacity building, the Capital Markets and Indigenous issues.
+She has a passion for financial capacity building, the Capital Markets and the growing Indigenous economy.
 She is focused on making a major social impact while building a strong company.

 Martin is a full stack server side developer with over 15 years of experience, much of it spent gathering skills in FinTech.
 He has a depth practical knowledge of server side development, front-end web development, databases & data modelling, systems integration, quality control and network & hosting infrastructure.

 Bronwyn has provided curriculum development for a variety of educational institutions and social enterprises.
 In addition, Bronwyn served as a Senior Associate for Studio [Y], a leading Ontario-based Fellowship for young people, where she provided curriculum design, recruitment support, and leadership coaching.